-Each of the large, luxurious villas at The Palms has a huge bedroom, a lounge with mod-cons (including a TV and DVD player), en-suite bathroom, plus a private outdoor plunge pool.
-Each villa also has the exclusive use of a private banda.
+Each of the luxurious villas at The Palms is spread out over two storeys, with two large en-suite bedrooms, a lounge with mod-cons (including a TV) and a private outdoor plunge pool.
+This means that the villas work well for two couples travelling together.
+Each villa also has the exclusive use of a private beach banda.
 Situated on the beachfront overlooking the sea and furnished with a pair of comfortable loungers – this is a great place to relax.

 In the centre of the complex, in front of the villas, is a blue-tiled swimming pool for the use of all residents.
 Adjacent to the pool is the Pool Bar & Restaurant which serves a choice of daily specials for lunch.
 Opposite is the Plantation House where you will find the main bar/lounge and dining area.
 This is a beautiful colonnaded thatched building with French-windows all around, lovely wooden floors and dark, carved furniture.